Jean Mensa

-Jean Adukwei Mensa (born November 12, 1971) is a Ghanaian lawyer by profession who has been serving as chairperson of the Electoral Commission of Ghana since July 2018.
-She was nominated by the President, Nana Addo Dankwa Akuffo-Addo to take over the chairperson of the Electoral Commission (EC) from her predecessor, Charlotte Osei.
+Jean Adukwei Mensa (née Blukoo-Allotey born November 12, 1971) is a Ghanaian lawyer by profession who has been serving as chairperson of the Electoral Commission of Ghana since July 2018.
+She was nominated by President Nana Addo Dankwa Akuffo-Addo to take over the chairperson of the Electoral Commission (EC) from her predecessor, Charlotte Osei.
 Prior to assuming the role of chairperson of the EC, Jean Mensa spent an 18-year career at the Institute of Economic Affairs (IEA), rising to the position of executive director.
 As the EC chairperson, Jean Mensa declared the then presidential candidate Nana Addo Dankwa Akufo-Addo of the NPP as the president-elect of the December 7th, 2020 Presidential Election.

 Early life and education

 Jean was born on November 12, 1971, in Accra to Ga parents.
-Her father, Jacob Blukoo-Allotey, a physician who was awarded the Order of the Volta in 2008.
+Her father is Jacob Blukoo-Allotey, a physician who was awarded the Order of the Volta in 2008.
 Jean received her secondary education at St. Mary's Senior High School in Accra, after completion of her basic education at Ridge Church School.
 She studied at the University of Ghana Law school and received her degree in 1993.
 She was called to the Ghana Bar Association in 1995.